-Boards marked with a "P" are on port tack and those marked with an "S" are on starboard tack.
+In the figure at right, the boards marked with a "P" are on port tack and those marked with an "S" are on starboard tack.

 Right-of-Way Rules

 It is just as important to observe the universal right-of-way rules on the water as it is when driving on the road.
 For purposes of right-of-way, a windsurfer (or kiteboarder) is the same as a sailboat.
 Right-of-way can always be determined by applying the following four rules: